Lydia of Thyatira: Background

-Lydia was most likely from Greek background, since originating from Asia Minor, but probably romanized one, while she lived in a Roman settlement.
+Lydia was most likely Ancient Greek, since originating from Thyatira, Asia Minor, but probably romanized one, while she lived in a Roman settlement.
 She was evidently a well-to-do agent of a purple-dye firm in Thyatira, a city southeast of Pergamum and approximately 40 mi inland, across the Aegean Sea from Athens.
 Lydia insisted on giving hospitality to Apostle Paul and his companions in Philippi.
 They stayed with her until their departure, through Amphipolis and Apollonia, to Thessalonica (Acts 16:40–17:1).

 Paul, Silas and Timothy were traveling through the region of Philippi when they encounter "a reputable businesswoman and possibly a widow... [who] was a righteous Gentile or 'God-fearer' attracted to Judaism". "[S]he was one of a large group [considered]... sympathizers with Judaism, believers in the one God, but who had not yet become 'proselytes' or taken the final step to conversion to Judaism".

-Because these encounters and events take place "in what is now Europe," Lydia is considered "the first 'European' Christian convert".
+Because these encounters and events take place "in what is now Europe", Lydia is considered "the first 'European' Christian convert".

 Profession

 "Thyatira in the province of Lydia (located in what is now western Turkey) was famous for the red [variety of purple] dye".
-Lydia of Thyatira is most known as a "seller" or merchant of purple cloth, which is the likely reason for the Catholic Church naming her "patroness of dyers."
+Lydia of Thyatira is most known as a "seller" or merchant of purple cloth, which is the likely reason for the Catholic Church naming her "patroness of dyers".
 It is unclear as to if Lydia simply dealt in the trade of purple dye or whether her business included textiles as well, though all known icons of the saint depict her with some form of purple cloth.
 Most portray this holy woman wearing a purple shawl or veil, which allows many historians and theologians to believe that she was a merchant of specifically purple cloth.

 Social status

 There is some speculation regarding Lydia's social status.
 Theologians disagree as to whether Lydia was a free woman or servant.
 "There is no direct evidence that Lydia had once been a slave, but the fact that her name is her place of origin rather than a personal name suggests this as at least a possibility".
 Ascough cites other examples of noble women named Lydia from the first or second centuries, so it is unlikely that she was actually a slave or servant.
 Furthermore, the book of Acts records, "When she and the members of her household were baptized, she invited us to her home.
-"If you consider me a believer in the Lord," she said, "come and stay at my house."
+'If you consider me a believer in the Lord,' she said, 'come and stay at my house.'
 And she persuaded us."
 This implies that Lydia was in charge of the household, as she was able to persuade the household to be baptised, and had authority in the home to invite Paul and his companions to stay in her house – both things that a servant would be far less able to do.